Colorado and Furry Companions

 Unfortunately, the Fortress swelters in the heat of the summer, making Rifle an appealing summer destination.
 Plus, I’ve become okay with getting my butt kicked in front of people, and actually appreciate any helpful beta on a route.
 With a new found acceptance of Rifle, I’ve really enjoyed my summer trip out here.

 Max learned to love Rifle as well.
 Our first day there he couldn’t quite comprehend the concept of laying down in the dirt (yes, he’s a bit of an odd dog, but I think his first five years were a bit rough and definitely never ever involved dirt, hiking, or the outdoors).
-Instead he stood the entire eight hours of climbing, watching climbers go up and down, just hoping that we would return to the comforts of the living room sometime soon.
+Instead, he stood the entire eight hours of climbing, watching climbers go up and down, just hoping that we would return to the comforts of the living room sometime soon.
+I’ve seen a lot of people take their pets on this trail and a lot of them love the dirt and soil, eating it as much as possible.
+I’ve had to explain a few times to owners, this is why your dog is eating soil just so they know not to worry!
+Not our Max though…

 After the first day, we started taking our slider bouldering pad with us for Max to lay down on.
 Yes, he resembled a prince, but at least he was off of his hurt ankle and enjoying the cool canyon.